 We’ve been looking at the ‘King in the Mountain‘ folklore trope this month.
 We’ve had Frederick Barbarossa, sleeping beneath a German mountain.
 Or King Arthur, asleep under Sewingshields Castle in Northumberland.
 And Sir Francis Drake, awaiting the summons of his drum near Plymouth.
 This week, we’re looking at Brân the Blessed – another slightly different take on the story.

 In Celtic mythology, Brân the Blessed is the son of the Sea God, Llyr.
 For some, he’s also the Celtic God of regeneration.
-His name means crow, and he’s symbolised by the raven.
+His name means raven, which is also his symbol.

 For others, he’s a giant and a king in Welsh mythology.
 He appears in the Mabinogion (or Welsh legends).
 These come from two medieval Welsh manuscripts, The White Book of Rhydderch (c.
 1350), and The Red Book of Hergest (c.
 1382-1410).